gradha/gradha.github.io/src/articles/13-unit-testing-installation-instructions.rst

 webhooks don't work for watching external repositories you don't have control over.
-Since installation instructions are not going to change from day to day, it would be also possible to write a polling script which every night checks the current nimrod compiler version, and if changed, runs the tests.
+Since installation instructions are not going to change from day to day, it would be also possible to write a polling script which every night checks the current Nim compiler version, and if changed, runs the tests.
 Changing from continuous integration to nightly builds is not that bad either and still provides a reasonably fast response to external changes if something goes wrong.